rickutino/Ignite-node-2023/02-api-rest-nodejs/README.md

 - [X] The user must be able to obtain a summary of his/her account;
 - [X] The user must be able to list all transactions that have already occurred;
 - [X] The user must be able to view a single transaction;
+- [X] The user should be able to obtain a summary of their account;

 # RN